Hilscher/netPI-alibaba-cloud-sdk-python/README.md

 #### Accessing

-The container starts the SSH server automatically.
+The container starts the SSH server automatically when started.
 Open a terminal connection to it with an SSH client such as [putty](http://www.putty.org/) using netPI's IP address at your mapped port.

 Use the credentials `root` as user and `root` as password when asked and you are logged in as root user `root`.